TafariKachingwe/ccatchings/README.md

 Load balancing ensures that the application will have high availibilty, in addition to restricting access to the network.
 - Load  What is the advantage of a jump box?_

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the fiand system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the file system and logfiles.
-- _TODO: What does Filebeat watch for? user access of your file paths
+- File beat monitors user access of your various directories
-- _TODO: What does Metricbeat record? the cpu data, performance, and processes.
+- Metricbeat records the cpu data, performance, and processes.

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.